Best electric SUVs

 Kia Soul EV

-When it was first released, the Kia Soul EV was something of a curio, but three years later and as electric cars have become more popular, it's coming into its own.
+When it was first released, the Kia Soul EV was a somewhat unusual offering, but three years later it has come into its own.

-That’s thanks to an update for 2018, which increased the car's range between charges to 155 miles.
-It’s still not the most interesting-looking car, but it’s what’s inside and underneath that counts.
+That’s thanks to a new version that arrived in 2019, which increased the car's range between charges to 280 miles.
+The styling will still divide potential customers, but it’s what’s inside and underneath that counts.